mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 python upgrade_check.py precheck-table --out table.out
 ```

-If the output files are empty, you have successfully addressed all the issues in your Greenplum Database cluster caused by the `glibc` GNU C library changes.
+If the utility returns no indexes or tables, you have successfully addressed all the issues in your Greenplum Database cluster caused by the `glibc` GNU C library changes.

 ## <a id="os_config"></a>Operating System Configuration Differences